therion23/datfiles/Symbian/README.md

 ## Symbian v9.1+ (S60v3 and onwards)
 Origin: Various
 * Includes files for ^3, ^4, Anna and Belle devices.
 All files have been renamed with a slightly customized version of [Symbian SIS Renamer](https://github.com/NuruDashdamir/symbian-sis-renamer/), which is known to be rather buggy.
 It has rejected quite a few valid files for me, so i am working on a new tool to do the job properly.
 Until then, this is what you get.

+Please note that the 2025-10 versions supersede the earlier accumulative ones.
+Nothing has been removed.
+The S60v3+ DATs will get the same treatment when i have enough to justify an update.

+Also, scanning for malware would be a good idea, at least if you intend to run any of these on real devices.